Needs Related to Transportation in Rural Areas

 Expanding a communities' access to education improves its economic competitiveness and livability.
 There is a significant need in rural areas for transportation to and from schools for access to all levels of education.
 The American Public Transportation Association reports that 12% of all public transit rides are to and from school.
 Rural children face increased travel time due to the long distances needed to travel to school in rural communities.

 Access to Social Services and other Community Activities

-Limited transportation options may prevent rural residents from enrolling in federal programs or receiving certain services related to food purchases and other necessities for living.
+Limited transportation options may prevent rural residents from accessing social services and consumer needs (such as running errands or shopping).
 In more remote locations, transportation may be essential to ensure civic engagement and other types of engagement in community life.
 Voting for local, statewide, and national elections can be a challenge for those living in rural areas because of limited voting places and transportation options.
 Tribal populations in particular lack sufficient access to polling places.

 Resources to Learn More